3:10 to Yuma (2007 film): Plot

-Wade and his gang ride to Bisbee to drink at the local saloon and divide up the loot.
+Wade and his gang ride to Bisbee to drink at the local saloon and divide up their loot.
 The gang departs but Wade chooses to stay behind to enjoy the company of the barmaid.
-Evans brings McElroy to veterinarian/lawman Doc Potter, then tries in vain to negotiate his debt with Hollander.
-Evans then finds Wade emerging from an upstairs room in the saloon and coaxes a few dollars from Wade over the trouble he caused Evans.
+Evans brings McElroy to veterinarian/lawman Doc Potter to tend his wounds and tries in vain to negotiate his debt with Hollander.
+Evans finds Wade emerging from an upstairs room in the saloon and coaxes a few dollars from Wade over the trouble he caused Evans.
 As the two talk, lawmen surround the saloon and arrest Wade.